Environmental Health & SafetyImplementation of the Chemical Hygiene Plan

 Implementation of the Chemical Hygiene Plan

-- In order to meet the requirements of the Laboratory Safety Standard, a Chemical Hygiene Plan must be written for each Washington State University laboratory.
+In order to meet the requirements of the Laboratory Safety Standard, a written Chemical Hygiene Plan (CHP) must be developed and implemented for each Washington State University laboratory.
 The Chemical Hygiene Plan must contain:

-- g. a designation of the chemical hygiene officer (CHO) and other person(s) responsible for implementation of the CHP; and>/li>
+g. a designation of the chemical hygiene officer (CHO) and other person(s) responsible for implementation of the CHP; and

-- Environmental Health and Safety has provided the basic elements of a “generic” or “core” Chemical Hygiene Plan.
-Included in this Plan are the established policies of Washington State University and various regulatory agencies.
-These are indicated in boldface text.
+Environmental Health and Safety has provided the basic elements of a “generic” or “core” Chemical Hygiene Plan, represented by the online Laboratory Safety Manual (LSM).
+Included in the LSM are the established policies of Washington State University and various regulatory agencies.

 Each laboratory must provide additional information to make this the CHP laboratory specific.
 The Chemical Hygiene Plan Guide document contains questions or prompts that must be filled out by the Principal Investigator or laboratory supervisor.
 There is not a prescribed way to fill out these pages.
 If there is information already written concerning the questions, or if this information is available on a computer, attach copies or originals to the CHP guide document.
 This information will be unique to the laboratory and is an integral part of the Chemical Hygiene Plan.
 The pages that must be completed are contained in the Laboratory Specific Chemical Hygiene Plan Guide.